 - 1 - 2 birds eye chilli, chopped (optional)

-- Combine the marinade ingredients and the beef.
-Allow to marinate for at least 30 mins.
+Combine the marinade ingredients and the cubed beef in a large bowl.
+Then cover with cling wrap and allow to marinate for 20 mins.

-- Start on the dressing by adding the sugar to the boiling water.
-Dissolve as much of the sugar as possible.
+Make the salad dressing by combining the sugar and hot water in a bowl.
+With a spoon, dissolve as much of the sugar as possible.

-- Add the remaining dressing ingredients and combine thoroughly.
-Set aside.
+Add the remaining dressing ingredients and combine thoroughly.
+Cover with cling wrap and set aside.

-- Just before serving, spoon half of the dressing onto the salad and toss.
+Just before serving, spoon half of the dressing into the salad and toss.

-- Make sure the pan is hot and that it is large enough so that the beef is not overcrowded.
-This will ensure you do not steam the beef.
+- Make sure the fry pan is hot and is large enough so that the beef cubes are not overcrowded.
+This will ensure you get a nice sear on the beef and do not steam it.